 Converting a scanned PDF file can be tricky if it doesn't have the necessary elements for a successful output.
 You may find your conversion is messy, contains odd characters, and confuses many letters and numbers.

-While we highly recommend that you try to get a good quality scan we understand that this isn't always possible, therefore, PDF2XL Enterprise contains OCR Tweaking options to try and help you improve the character recognition.
+While we highly recommend that you try to get a good quality scan we understand that this isn't always possible, therefore, PDF2XL Business, Enterprise, and Pro contain OCR Tweaking options to try and help you improve the character recognition.

 First and foremost, if you map out your tables and fields and notice that no data is showing up in the Page Preview, go to the OCR tab and ensure that the Start button is enabled.